charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 Temperate zones in Africa and the Americas are small and disjoint in comparison, with deserts and rainforests between them. which is good for staple crops.

 [^4]: humans on several continents eat acorns, but domestication efforts have repeatedly failed. trees are slow to grow, bad attributes depending on multiple genes, hard to compete with squirrels planting acorns everywhere

-llamas were domesticated in the andes, but never crossed the panama ithmus to mesoamerica corn and beans were domesticated in mesoamerica, but took thousands of years to cross the desert to the mississippi river valley california has an ideal climate, but food production never showed up

 - Wheat, barley, and peas are easy to domesticate. corn much more difficult. millet less productive
 - Fertile crescent is the largest and most varied mediterranean zone on the planet. no surprise that you have a good variety of grasses there.